3fon3fonov/exostriker/README.md

 * Transit auto-fit (transit automated planet-finder algorithm).
 * Binary/Triple star modeling mode.
 * Combined modeling with Astrometry.
-* A larger arsenal of N-body/dynamical simulation/analysis tools (aka REBOUND).
+* A larger arsenal of N-body/dynamical simulation/analysis tools (REBOUND to be included).
 * Documentation, Instructions and Video tutorials.
 * For more "TBD" list see: "focus_matrix_TBFixed.doc".